 Olympus had previously reached at least one other undisclosed settlement in a lawsuit over its scopes.

-Carla Warner of North Carolina sued Olympus after her husband, Bill, died from an infection following a duodenoscope procedure in 2013.
-Warner says her husband suffered severe pain and lost 60 pounds over eight months before dying.
-He was forced to rely on a feeding tube and, because of the danger of spreading the infection, forced to spend much of his time isolated from friends and family.
+Carla Warner of North Carolina sued Olympus after her husband, Bill, died in 2013 from an infection following a duodenoscope procedure.
+Warner says her husband had suffered severe pain and had lost 60 pounds over eight months before he died.
+He was forced to rely on a feeding tube, and because of the danger of spreading the infection, he was forced to spend much of his time isolated from friends and family.

 Olympus agreed to settle with Warner for an undisclosed amount in June 2017 — about one month before the case was set for trial in a North Carolina federal court.

 Olympus Warned European But Not United States Hospitals

 Senate staff investigators found that by early 2013, Olympus had knowledge of two independent lab reports that showed the potential of certain scope models to harbor and spread bacteria even after proper cleaning procedures.
 The manufacturer didn’t inform the FDA, hospitals, physicians or patients about the risk of infection until February 2015.

 Senate investigators found Olympus had sent out an “Important Safety Advice” notice to European hospitals in 2013 in response to a “reported case of a contaminated Olympus Video-Duodenoscope TJFQ180V.”
 Olympus had sent out a second alert to European hospitals in August 2014.
 The field safety notice addressed “prevention of cross infection among patients.”